Chatteris ‘island’

 Chatteris Museum

+The museum has an extensive collection of fossils and locally found rocks, some of which are on display.
 One local find was a huge bone from a Straight-tusked elephant, a not too distant relative of the species alive today.
 The fossil was recently donated to the museum and is now on display there.

 Amber Jetstone Antler